adambard/learnxinyminutes-docs/swift.html.markdown

     This is a multi-line string.
     It's called that because it takes up multiple lines (wow!)
         Any indentation beyond the closing quotation marks is kept, the rest is discarded.
-    You can include " or "" in multi-line strings because the delimeter is three.
+    You can include " or "" in multi-line strings because the delimeter is three "s.
     """

 // Arrays